duckduckgo/android-search-and-stories/ESOF-docs/Assignment 2 Report - Requirements elicitation.md

 Introduction:

--> This work will be addressing some issues, as requirements engineering, use case and domain model.
-First, it must be understood as a requirement the assembly needs to be explained by the customer and user must be attended to solve the determined business problem in which the customer part.
-During the project, these are going to be addressed on the types of requirements (functional and nonfunctional) of the duckduckgo application.
+-> This work will be addressing some issues such as requirements engineering, use case and domain model.
+First, it must be understood that a requirements need to be explained by the customer and user must be attended to solve the determined business problem in which the customer is a part of.
+During the project, these are going to be addressed on the types of requirements (functional and nonfunctional) of the duckduckgo Android application.

--> With the understanding of these issues, will be done requirement elicitation, which is one of the most important parts of the project that results in the development of a project, thus will be obtained some requirements, as example in functional requirements show past search queries, favorites and in nonfunctional capacity, usability, response time, among others, that have as a goal identifying and defining the product development strategy, thus the same uses a lot of technical to your lifting, like interviews, meetings, questionnaires, etc.
+-> With the understanding of these issues, there will be done requirement elicitation, which is one of the most important parts of the project that results in the development of a project, thus some requirements will be obtained, as example in functional requirements show past search queries, favorites and in nonfunctional capacity, usability, response time, among others, that have as a goal identifying and defining the product development strategy, thus the same uses a lot of technical to your lifting, like interviews, meetings, questionnaires, etc.

 Functional Requirements :-

-Functional requirements can be divided in diferent levels such as Business requirements, User requirements, system requirements and software requirements.
+Functional requirements can be divided in different levels such as Business requirements, User requirements, system requirements and software requirements.
 Here are some requirements divided by diferent levels:

 Business requirements:

-//maneira como eles vao ganhar dinheiro com o search engine.
+-> Make DuckDuckGo Android a referece search engine to users, so that if can develope into a bigger project and combat user data collection.

 User requirements: